 Depending on the shipper’s unique needs as well as the provider’s service capabilities and network, the custom-managed transportation solution could include a variety of transportation services, like truckload shipping, heavy haul trucking, less-than-truckload (LTL) shipping, etc.

-It’s also the provider’s responsibility to work with the shipper’s team to facilitate any training, technical go-live, or change management necessary to implement the new solution.
+It is the provider’s job to arrange and oversee both logistics services and technological integrations, ensuring their smooth operation day-to-day.
+They'll work with the shipper’s team to facilitate any training, technology go-live, or change management necessary to implement the new solution.

-At its core, a managed transportation partnership allows shippers to hand off the management of their transportation services to their provider, freeing up time, resources, and budget.
+At its core, a managed transportation service agreement allows shippers to hand off the management of their transportation services to their provider, freeing up time, resources, and budget.

-These efficiencies empower shippers to focus on their core competencies rather than stay bogged down by supply chain management tasks.
+By effectively outsourcing the entirety of their transportation supply chain, shippers can focus on their core competencies instead of staying bogged down by supply chain management tasks.

 This can make it difficult to suss out what differentiates managed transportation and what its potential benefits are to interested shippers.

-A freight broker acts like a middleman between shippers and carriers.
+A freight brokerage is a type of transportation provider that acts like a middleman between shippers and carriers.
 Brokerages don't own any trucks (assets) or warehouses; instead, they connect shipments with trucking companies that can move those goods.

-A freight forwarder arranges the transport of goods internationally, typically using multiple modes of transportation (ocean vessels, aircraft, and trucks).
+A freight forwarder is a type of transportation provider that arranges the transport of goods internationally, typically using multiple modes of transportation (ocean vessels, aircraft, rail, and trucks).

 Unlike freight brokerages, freight forwarders do more than just connect shippers and carriers.
 They can handle all the logistics of moving a shipment, including paperwork and customs, warehousing, and other related services.

-Freight forwarders may offer some services that overlap with managed transportation — usually those pertaining to planning and tracking shipments.
+Freight forwarders may offer some services that overlap with managed transportation — usually those pertaining to planning and tracking shipments — but they typically don't offer managed transportation as a service.

-Third-party logistics providers (3PLs) handle a wide range of shipping logistics services for all or a part of a company’s supply chain.
+A third-party logistics providers (3PL) is a type of logistics provider that handles a wide range of logistics services for all or a part of a company’s supply chain.
 This can include transportation, warehousing, picking and packing, inventory management, and other services.

-In general, 3PLs offer a broader slate of services than managed transportation providers.
+In general, 3PLs offer a broader slate of services than managed transportation providers — a slate that may well include managed transportation services.

 How Can Managed Transportation Benefit Shippers?